 Hotel am Grossglockner - the Kärntnerhof in Heiligenblut

 Pork fillet Bernese style with pear on herb cream

-If you intend to do this, you can use the Großglockner High Alpine Road free of charge if you stay seven nights or more.
-Upon arrival, the hotel will send you a confirmation of your stay.
-You present this at the toll station and receive the ticket for the passage on the panorama road.
-If you want to visit other points along the route later, you need the Kärnten Card, which you can get at the hotel.
-If you only spend two nights in a hotel in Heiligenblut, you pay less toll.
+Those planning to do so can use the Grossglockner High Alpine Road free of charge for a minimum stay of seven nights.
+Upon arrival, you will receive a confirmation of your stay from the hotel.
+This confirmation must be presented at the toll booth and you will then receive a ticket for the panoramic road.
+If you wish to visit other points along the route later, you will need the Carinthia Card, which you get at the hotel.
+However, if you only spend two nights in a hotel in Heiligenblut, you pay less toll.

 Excursions from the hotel on the Großglockner:

 Source: On-site research.
-We thank 50 Plus Hotels and the Hotel Kärntnerhof in Heiligenblut, the Hotel am Großglockner, for the invitation.
-Our opinion remains our own.
+We would like to thank 50 Plus Hotels and the Hotel Kärntnerhof in Heiligenblut, the hotel at the Großglockner, for the invitation.
+However, our opinions remain, as always, our own.

+Hotel am Grossglockner - the Kärntnerhof in Heiligenblut